This is Mike Theuer's signature. Mike creates pencil portraits and watercolor portraits from your photographs

 I'm a professional portrait artist.
 I create pencil portraits and watercolor portraits from your photographs by hand.
 No computer imaging.

-I have over thirty years art experience, most of that time spent teaching art at the Pennsylvania State University at University Park between 1994 and 2015.
-Though I officially retired from teaching in 2015, I snuck back again recently!
-And since 2007 I've been working full time in my current job as a portrait artist.
+I have over thirty years art experience, most of that time spent teaching art at the Pennsylvania State University at University Park between 1994 and 2015, now retired.
+Since 2007 I've been working in my current job as a portrait artist.

-I spend my days painting and drawing from my home in Bellefonte, Pennsylvania U.S.A.
+Today I spend my time painting and drawing from my home in Bellefonte, Pennsylvania U.S.A.
 When I can, I also show my art in pencil, watercolor, and oil paint at local Galleries.
-The rest of the time I direct chores, buy groceries, or drive one of my sons to school . . . because while my wife works as a middle-school counselor, I'm also the stay-at-home dad for my three boys!
+And until about 2020 I was the stay-at-home parent for my three boys while they were still young and in school, all the while my wife working as a middle-school teacher/counselor.

-As a young man I did eclectic things.
-After a Master's in Psychology from PSU in '89, for example, I worked several years as a therapist for troubled kids.
-And I also started a couple of businesses of my own.
+As a young man before helping raise three children I worked at different things.
+For example, I earned a Master's in Psychology from PSU in '89.
+Afterward I worked several years as a therapist helping families and troubled kids.
+And during that time I started a couple of businesses.

-As a kid I was introduced to art by my high-school art teacher, Bruce Bidwell.
-He taught me how to use different media which I quickly aimed at capturing nature, drawing my first pencil portrait from a photo and painting my first watercolor painting from a calendar, both artworks when I was just 16.
+As a child I was introduced to art by my middle/high-school art teacher, Bruce Bidwell.
+He taught me how to use different media which I eventually aimed at capturing nature, drawing my first pencil portrait from a photo and painting my first watercolor painting from a calendar, both artworks when I was 16.

 Today I've created over two thousand portraits.
 In each I try to make a striking resemblance.
 But I try not to make a portrait look smooth and blended like a photo.
 I feel if I wanted a photo, then I should use a camera.
 Instead I strive to make a portrait rough especially toward the edges of the paper.
 Except the eyes.
 The eyes I usually smooth and blend to look photographic hoping the contrast will draw your attention.
 To me the eyes are where the resemblance is.